 Investment bankers typically market the potential sale based on deal parameters identified as part of the planning stage.
 However, additional modifications may be made based on industry dynamics and competitor activities; the investment bankers may make additional adjustments.

-An initial list of potential buyers can be identified prior to meeting with an Investment Bank or other advisor through using a variety of tools (e.g., PitchBook, CrunchBase, MarketIQ, in addition to general web research).
+An initial list of potential buyers can be identified prior to meeting with an Investment Bank or other advisor by using a variety of tools (e.g., PitchBook, CrunchBase, MarketIQ, in addition to general web research).

 Executive sponsor, separation manager and deal team